Enslaved Yaksha Lesser Yaoguais

 The old woman also found the child unusual and initially wanted to send him away.
 However, after washing, dressing, and feeding him, she couldn’t help but feel some affection for him.
 After some discussion, the couple decided to keep him.

 At first, the couple treated the child very well.
 But within half a year, due to his strange appearance, the villagers began to gossip and called him “Ugly Slave.”
-The old couple, feeling ashamed, also started to treat him less kindly and even called him “Ugly Slave.”
+The old couple, feeling ashamed, also started to treat him less kindly and even called him the same way as the villagers did.
 Within two years, his skin turned a dark green, and the couple made him wear thick clothes to cover his entire body, forbidding him to take them off even in the scorching heat.

 Three years later, the Ugly Slave grew more robust, and horns began to sprout from his head.
 The old man, increasingly fearful, confined him to the woodshed.
-Whenever he was displeased, he would enter and whip the child, sometimes even using a hatchet to cut off his horns, leaving him covered in blood.
-The old woman, disgusted by the sight, would cover his head with a burlap sack.
+Whenever he was angry, he would enter and whip the child, sometimes even using a hatchet to cut off his horns, leaving him covered in blood.
+The old woman, disgusted by the sight, blamed everything on the child.
+She would beat him when upset and even burn him with fire when she felt ashamed.
 The Ugly Slave endured this torment in the woodshed for another five years.

-Years later, the Ugly Slave’s resentment still simmered, and only by tormenting his prey could he find any semblance of joy.
+Years later, the Ugly Slave’s resentment still simmers, and only by tormenting his prey can he find any semblance of joy.

 Poetry